 3. The Difficulty of Quantification

 Finally, tech debt lacks the clear-cut metrics associated with financial debt.
 There's no universally accepted way to calculate the cost or ROI of rebuilding a system.
 It remains an estimation game, further separating tech debt from its financial analogue.
+You never know exactly how much it will cost to pay it down.

 Tech Debt Reimagined: A Better Analogy